mstfelg/geosquared/doc/tools.md

 # How to add a new Mode to GeoGebra

-* in `geogebra.euclidian.EuclidianConstants.java` define a onstant
+* in `geogebra.euclidian.EuclidianConstants.java` define a constant
   ```
   public static final int MODE_MIRROR_AT_CIRCLE = 54;
   ```